 Purgatorio, Canto V (5), lines 52-60:

 Paradiso is Dante's imaginative conception of Heaven.
 The more one loves on earth, the closer in Heaven one is to God, who is All-Love.
+The Seven Primary Virtues of Faith, Hope, Charity, Prudence, Justice, Temperance, and Fortitude are fully displayed in Paradiso.
 Beatrice takes Dante through the 9 Spheres of Heaven to Canto XXXI (31), where Beatrice turns Dante over to St. Bernard, who leads him to the Beatific Vision of God.
-We recommend and present the poetic and readable translation by the late John Ciardi (copyright John Ciardi 1970, Publisher, WW Norton Company, New York and London).
+The passages are from the poetic and readable translation by the late John Ciardi (copyright John Ciardi 1970, Publisher, WW Norton Company, New York and London).
 The following is Canto XXXIII (33) of Paradiso, the final Canto of the Divine Comedy.
 The canto begins with a unique expression referring to the Blessed Virgin Mary, "O Virgin Mother, daughter of thy Son."

 St. Bernard offers a Prayer to the Virgin so that Dante is permitted the Beatific Vision of God.